Conrad Tillard: 2002-present minister, author, and political candidate

-In 2002, having reverted to his birth name, Tillard sought to run for U.S. Congress in New York's 15th congressional district in Harlem in Manhattan against 32-year incumbent Democrat Congressman Charles Rangel.
+In 2002, having reverted to his birth name, Tillard sought to run for U.S. Congress in New York's 15th congressional district in Harlem in Manhattan against 32-year incumbent Democratic Congressman Charles Rangel.
 He initially sought to run as a Republican, but was unable to secure the party's nomination.
 He ultimately failed to qualify for a position on the ballot for the Democratic nomination for the Congressional seat, as he did not produce 1,250 valid signatures to qualify for the primary ballot; of the 1,652 signatures he filed, only 630 were deemed valid.

 After he left the NOI, while at Harvard, Tillard said he underwent a "powerful conversion experience" and "just one night became overwhelmed by the presence of God and Christ...I encountered Christ in a very personal way."
 Tillard returned to Christianity, and became a Baptist minister.
 In 2003, he became a preacher at the Abyssinian Baptist Church in Harlem, in Manhattan.
 He said: "It may have taken me a long time to get there, but I finally came home."
 He was ordained by the Reverend Calvin Butts, the senior pastor at the church.

 Tillard was selected in 2005 and 2006 by Beliefnet as one of "The Most Influential Spiritual Black Leaders" in the United States.